 With the warm summer months far behind us, it's time to prepare our homes for the harsh reality of winter.
-If you are a first time homeowner, you should know that preparing your home for warmth and safety goes beyond a visual inspection and a flick of the thermostat.
-And if you are a seasoned homeowner, you'll probably agree with a few of our suggestions, below.
+If you are a first time homeowner, you should know that preparing your home for winter safety goes beyond a visual inspection and a flick of the thermostat.
+And if you are a seasoned homeowner, you'll probably agree with a few of our suggestions below.

 Four Easy Ways To Ready Your Home For Winter

 The National Roofing Contractors Association ("NARI") recommends that homeowners get their roof inspected by a professional twice a year—once in the fall and once in the spring.
 But if there's been a hurricane, nor'easter or other major storm in your area, you'll want to inspect your roof as soon as it's safe.
 Even if no visible damage has occurred, it won't hurt to contact a reputable roofing company who can perform an inspection of your roof, and who will advise whether or not there are any repairs that need to be performed or if there are any changes you should make before the next round of inclement weather strikes.